k8s-live-migration-AY2526/live-pod-migration/system-testing/storage/stateful-empheral/README.md

 - **After Migration:**
   - Pod continues running on target node
-  - Counter continues incrementing (not from 1)
+  - Counter continues incrementing from the point of checkpoint (not from 1)
   - Log truncated if using `emptyDir` (ephemeral), expected behavior

 ---